How to remove Fiberglass boat oxidation

 A. I also have a sailboat of approximately the same vintage as yours.
 It too, is dark green.
 The "oxidation" you are referring to is known as "chalking".
 If you live in a sunny area (such as Florida), a dark hull will chalk faster than in Northern waters where the boats may be under cover during the winter months.
 Dark hulls are beautiful when new, but are hard to keep looking good.
 The hull on our boat has the worst chalking on the starboard side.
 It is the southern side as the boat sits in the slip at the marina.
 I have tried my best to wax the heck out of the hull.
 Most marine waxes have UV inhibitors and that helps.
 However, since we bought the boat used...and the previous owner never worried about wax, we cannot bring back the deep color shine (no frosty whitish areas) that has already been lost.
 We were told by the manufacturer of the boat and several boat yards, that our only real solution was to paint the boat.
 Sigh.
 Paint has its own drawbacks, but I have seen beautiful, deep-blue Hinkley sailboats on the water.
 They have been painted with Awlgrip type paint.
 Hinkley is a very reputable boat builder (and way too expensive for us to own!)who will not sell a dark gelcoat hull for exactly this reason.
 Someday, we will probably have our boat painted.
 Don't sand through your gelcoat trying to find that beautiful deep-colored shine....

 There are "gel-coat restorer" products on the market.
-Read "Practical Sailor" magazine [link is to info about magazine at Amazon] before trying any of these.
+Read "Practical Sailor" magazine [at www.practical-sailor.com] before trying any of these.
 Practical Sailor is the "Consumer Reports" [link is to product info at Amazon] of the sailing world.
 If you are a boat owner...
 I would recommend you subscribe.
 It has saved me a lot of time (and money) trying products that really wouldn't do what I wanted.
 (PS...I have NO affiliation with the publication.
 This is just my personal opinion).

 Good luck... and Safe Passages,Ronna Erickson